Schachte/cloudflare-worker-gauth-example/README.md

 ### Background

 This is a demo repo showing off the usage of my OAuth2 module [here](https://github.com/Schachte/cloudflare-google-auth).
-The goal is to easily authenticate with the Google Cloud HTTP API when using the OAuth2 flow for a service account.
+The goal is to easily authenticate with the Google Cloud HTTP API when using the OAuth2 flow for a service account from within a Cloudflare Worker.

 ### Deployment